hwdsl2/docker-whisper-live/README.md

 RAM figures are approximate and reflect INT8 quantization (default).
 Models are cached in the `/var/lib/whisper-live` Docker volume and only downloaded once.

+## Securing your server

+If your WhisperLive server is reachable from the public internet — even briefly — apply at minimum these protections.
+WhisperLive is CPU/GPU-intensive, so an unprotected endpoint can be abused to burn your compute resources.

+**1. Add authentication at the proxy.** The server has no built-in API key.
+For internet-facing deployments, add Bearer token or basic auth at the reverse proxy layer — see the "Adding authentication at the proxy layer" collapsible in the [Using a reverse proxy](#using-a-reverse-proxy) section.
+Keep the WebSocket port (`9090`) bound to `127.0.0.1` and accessible only through the proxy.

+**2. Bind to localhost when fronted by a reverse proxy.** Replace `-p 9090:9090 -p 8000:8000` with `-p 127.0.0.1:9090:9090 -p 127.0.0.1:8000:8000` (or change both port mappings to their `127.0.0.1:` equivalents in `docker-compose.yml`) so the unencrypted ports are not reachable directly from outside the host.

+**3. Limit upload size at the proxy.** Audio files can be large; configure your reverse proxy to reject oversized uploads (e.g. nginx `client_max_body_size 100M;`).
+This bounds the disk and memory footprint of a single request.

+**4. Mind the log level.** `WHISPERLIVE_LOG_LEVEL=DEBUG` may write transcript text to logs.
+Keep it at `INFO` or higher on shared systems.

+**5. Restrict WebSocket origins at the proxy.** WebSocket connections from untrusted browser origins can be blocked at the reverse proxy.
+For nginx, check `$http_origin` before upgrading the connection; for Caddy, use the `header` directive to validate the `Origin` header.

+**6. Consider rate limiting.** Place a rate-limit (e.g. nginx `limit_req_zone`, Caddy `rate_limit`) in front of the server to cap concurrent transcriptions per client IP.

 ## Using a reverse proxy

 For internet-facing deployments, place a reverse proxy in front of the server to handle HTTPS and WSS (secure WebSocket) termination.